time-killer-games/freebsd-arcade-builder/README.md

 The screen resolution of the operating system is rendered at `640x480` pixels.

-Edit `~/freebsd-arcade-builder/src/boot/loader.conf` to change the resolution.
+Edit  `~/freebsd-arcade-builder/build.sh` and `~/freebsd-arcade-builder/src/boot/loader.conf` to change the resolution.